learn-co-curriculum/html-css-getting-started-with-git/README.md

 ### Starting A New Project

 Let's start by making a new folder for our code project.
-In terminal we'll type `mkdir simon-stamp-collection`.
+In the terminal are of the Learn IDE, we'll type `mkdir simon-stamp-collection`.
 Then we will cd into that folder `cd simon-stamp-collection`.
 This folder is empty so let's create a new file: `touch README.md`.
 README files are a commmon additon into open source code projects.
 They give a descrition of the project and any details for others browsing your code.

-Next, we'll open it up in our code editor.
-I'm using Sublime Text so for me that command is `subl .`.
+Next, make sure that the file is open in the code editor area of the IDE.
 Now lets type in some text in Markdown format.

 ```markdown
 Simon's Stamp Collection App